sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 Code | Description
 ---- | -----------
 500 | Unable to retrieve transaction.
+517 | Rate limit exceeded for that specific user.
 601 | Transaction failed.
 Transaction amount, quantity, rate, or discount is invalid.
 602 | Transaction number is invalid.
 603 | Points are already used (Deprecated).